Knack Glossary

 Submit Rules

-Tip: You can learn more about submit rules here
+Tip: To learn more about using submit rules, see our article here

 Display Rules

-Display Rules are a type of form rule.
-Display rules control how a form is displayed.
-For example, form inputs can be shown or hidden and input labels can be updated based on other form and record values.
+For example, with form views, form inputs can be shown or hidden depending on the criteria saved to the rule, and input labels can be updated based on other form and record values.

 Record Rules

-Record rules are a type of form and grid rule.
-These rules allow you to perform specific actions behind the scenes when a form is submitted in the live app.
+Record rules are available in form views, payment views, and grid views.
+These rules allow you to perform specific actions behind the scenes when a form, inline edit in a grid view, or a payment is submitted in the Live App.

-These rules can update the record the form is using, update connected records, and insert new connected records.
+These rules can update the record the form/grid/payment view is using, update connected records, and also insert new connected records.

 Conditional Rules